 In order to measure compliance, we will use a PDC device that will send a signal with the exact location coordinates of the officers every 30 seconds.
-We construct a geo-fence of 40 meters around each hotspot, 16 and assign as patrolling time every time the signal falls into this geo-fence.
+We construct a geo-fence of 40 meters around each hotspot, and assign as patrolling time every time the signal falls into this geo-fence.
 Whenever the signal is within the geo-fences of two hotspots, the decision rule is to assign it to both geo-fences.
-By using this information, we will generate two reports every week that summarize the levels of compliance per shift, per hotspot,
+By using this information, we will generate two reports every week that summarize the levels of compliance per shift, per hotspot, per quadrant, per police station, and overall for the police.
+While our preferred treatment effect is an ITT estimate, we will use this information as "first stage" information that will aid in the interpretation of our treatment effect on overall crime.

-14Power calculations are discussed more in section 6.7.
+&lt;sup>18Power calculations are discussed more in section 6.7.

-$^{^{15}}$ In practice we will exclude weights such that $p{assignment} < \frac{1}{simulations}$, where simulations is the amount of randomization simulations run to estimate treatment probabilities.
-We will also top-code our weights at 50 so that observations are not given undue weight.
+$^{19}$ In practice we will exclude weights such that $p{assignment} < \frac{1}{simulations}$ , where simulations is the amount of randomization simulations run to estimate treatment probabilities.
+We will also top-code our weights at 20 so that observations are not given undue weight.
 We plan to conduct a sensitivity analysis with different values to ensure that this topcoding is not driving our results

-16Street segments are lines in geographic information systems.
+$^{20}$ Street segments are lines in geographic information systems.
 This geo-fence covers the resulting area of drawing circles with a radius of 40 meters at each point in the line.